Path decoding

 URLConf and iommi

-The url parameters, or path components, are available in iommi under the params namespace.
+The url parameters, or path components, are available in iommi under the params namespace and also as keyword arguments directly.
 A simple example is:

 class MyPage(Page):